GOVSEteam/strv-vse-go-newsletter/project_management/current_state.md

 Based on the current state and dependencies between RFCs, the following steps should be prioritized:

-1. **Complete RFC-003 (Newsletter CRUD):**
-   - Implement update and delete operations for newsletters
-   - Add proper ownership verification
-   - Add validation and error handling

-2. **Begin RFC-004 (Subscriber Management):**
-   - Set up Firebase Firestore integration
-   - Implement subscription and unsubscription flows
-   - Set up email confirmation integration

-3. **Improve Authentication (RFC-002):**
+1.  **Implement Authentication Middleware (RFC-002, `API-AUTH-002`):**
-   - Create a middleware for consistent JWT verification
+    - Create a middleware for consistent JWT verification across all protected API endpoints.
+This is crucial before extensive frontend integration or exposing more features.
-   - Fix environment variable naming
-   - Document or implement password reset flow

-4. **Enhance Project Structure (RFC-001):**
+2.  **Testing for Newsletters & Posts (RFC-003, `TEST-002`, `TEST-005` partially):**
+    - Write comprehensive unit and integration tests for all Newsletter and Post CRUD operations and their API endpoints.
+3.  **Solidify Subscriber Management (RFC-004):**
+    - Ensure robust Firebase Firestore integration for subscriber data.
+    - Implement token-based unsubscription (`API-SUB-002`).
+    - Thoroughly test subscriber flows (`TEST-003`).
+4.  **Implement Publishing Flow Core (RFC-005):**
+    - Integrate an email service like Resend (`MAIL-001`, `MAIL-003`).
+    - Implement the `/posts/{id}/publish` endpoint (`API-PUB-001`) to fetch subscribers and send them the post content.
+5.  **Database Migrations (RFC-001, `PLAT-005`):**
-   - Add database migration system
+    - Select and set up a database migration tool.
-   - Improve setup documentation
-   - Set up CI/CD pipeline

-The completion of these steps will provide a solid foundation for implementing the remaining RFCs (RFC-005 through RFC-008).
+The completion of these steps will significantly advance the platform's core functionalities.